adafruit/Adafruit_Python_BME280/README.md

 ## Usage

-To read a single set of data points from the BME, connect your Pi or Pi2 to the BME280 breakout using I2C (connect SCL0/1 to the SCK pin and SCL0/1 to the SDI pin), and run the following command from this folder:
+To read a single set of data points from the BME, connect your Pi to the BME280 breakout using I2C (connect SCL to the SCK pin and SDA to the SDI pin), and run the following command from this folder:

 ```